Search

 Hydrogen peroxide to whiten teeth

-Hydrogen peroxide is a common ingredient when it comes to whitening teeth.
-It has so many other uses – from bleaching hair to disinfecting wounds – that it’s already found in most homes and is a quick and convenient option to whiten teeth.
+Hydrogen peroxide is a common ingredient in teeth-whitening products.
+It has so many other uses – from bleaching hair to disinfecting wounds – that it’s already found in most homes and is a quick and convenient option.
 However, as with many of these methods, use this option sparingly to avoid damaging your teeth or breaking down the enamel.

 If you elect to use this route, a good concentration of Hydrogen peroxide is 3%.
 Start by dipping a cotton ball or swab in the peroxide.
-Rub it all over your teeth, working carefully not to miss any spots (nobody wants polka dot teeth!).
+Rub it all over your teeth, working carefully to avoid missing any spots (nobody wants polka-dot teeth!).
 Leave the peroxide on your teeth for roughly 30-60 seconds, then finish by brushing them.

 Oil pullings swish in mouth

 If you’ve heard the term Ayurvedic medicine, you might be familiar with its various practices.
-It’s a system of healing that originated in India, and the term means ‘knowledge of living’ or ‘science of longevity.’
-Oil pulling is a form of Ayurvedic medicine, and it involves swishing a tablespoon of oil around in your mouth for up to 20 minutes to “pull out” bacteria.
+It’s a healing system that originated in India, and the term means ‘knowledge of living’ or ‘science of longevity.’
+Oil pulling is an Ayurvedic practice that involves swishing a tablespoon of oil in your mouth for up to 20 minutes to “pull out” bacteria.
 The type of oil you choose is up to you, but common types include sesame, coconut, or olive oil.
-Coconut oil is probably the most popular because it has a pleasant taste and offers the added benefit of reducing inflammation because it’s high in lauric acid.
+Coconut oil is probably the most popular because it has a pleasant taste and offers the added benefit of reducing inflammation, as it’s high in lauric acid.

-If you want to try oil pulling, start with 1 tablespoon of the preferred oil in your mouth.
-Work to ‘pull’ the oil through your teeth for up to 20 minutes – comparable to how you’d use mouthwash.
-It’ll work to remove plaque-causing bacteria and leave your mouth cleaner and potentially whiten your teeth.
+If you want to try oil pulling, start by holding 1 tablespoon of your preferred oil in your mouth.
+Work to ‘pull’ the oil through your teeth for up to 20 minutes, similar to how you’d use mouthwash.
+It’ll remove plaque-causing bacteria, leave your mouth cleaner, and potentially whiten your teeth.

 No smoking

 We’re going to go with the obvious to finish our list and simply point out that avoiding things that can discolor your teeth will, in fact, give you whiter teeth.
-That means skipping the coffee, tea, red wine, dark sodas, tobacco, or sugary fruit juices, just to name a few.
-Now, if you’re like me, getting rid of coffee and red wine is a non-starter, but that doesn’t mean I can’t still take steps to diminish their effects on my teeth.
+That means skipping coffee, tea, red wine, dark sodas, tobacco, or sugary fruit juices, just to name a few.
+Now, if you’re like me, giving up coffee and red wine is a non-starter, but that doesn’t mean I can’t still take steps to reduce their effects on my teeth.

-If you are going to eat or drink things that will discolor your teeth, take steps to avoid their effects.
-Brush after your morning coffee, not before, and drink water with your wine to wash it away from your teeth.
+If you plan to eat or drink anything that can discolor your teeth, take steps to prevent it.
+Brush after your morning coffee, not before, and drink water with your wine to rinse your teeth.
 Integrating water into a cocktail hour is already a good idea, so it’s just one more reason to take care of yourself.

 Conclusion